datakund/UnOfficial-APIs/docs/source/amazon.rst

 Amazon - Auto Buy
 #################

-It goes to product url passed given as input and clicks on buy button.
+It goes to product url given as input and clicks on buy button.

 .. tabs::